Estate Tax Calculator

 |Year||Lifetime Exemption||Tax Rates|

-In the United States, most people who have funds above the exemption amount ultimately won't end up paying much estate tax according to the Urban-Brookings Tax Policy Center.
+In the United States, most people who have funds above the exemption amount ultimately won't end up paying much estate tax, according to the Urban-Brookings Tax Policy Center.
 Among the 3,780 estates that owe any tax, the "effective" tax rate – that is, the percentage of the estate's value that is paid in taxes – is 16.6 percent on average.
 Estate and gift taxes, the congressional budget office noted, raised only about $14 billion in federal revenue in 2012 ($16.4 billion in 2014).
 That's about one percent of the more than $1 trillion in wealth that changes hands in inheritance and gifts each year.
 The effective rate is low for several reasons.
-Firstly, as mentioned above, estate taxation only applies for the portion of the estate above the exemption.
+Firstly, as mentioned above, the estate tax only applies to the portion of the estate above the exemption.
 Secondly, there are various legal loopholes that allow people to shield their wealth from Uncle Sam.
-For instance, parents "sell" parts of their assets to children at discounted rates, and take the tax hit themselves.
+For instance, parents "sell" parts of their assets to children at discounted rates and take the tax hit themselves.
 Also, trusts, which are explained in detail below, are a common and viable method to reduce taxable estates.

 Determining Taxable Value of an Estate